The Toppel Career Center has the following options available for career advising:

 - Considering a change of major

 - Meet with a counselor to discuss your background, current situation, and concerns

-- Take interest, ability and personality tests to learn more about yourself
+- Take interest, ability and personality assessments to learn more about yourself

 - Follow-up with your counselor to discuss test results